 If you want to learn how to build a gaming PC from scratch you can get my guide from Here.

-I have also used it in my $400 gaming build because it’s cheap and provides the decent gaming experience on a tight budget.
+I have also used Pentium G4560 in my $400 gaming build if you would like to spend a little more because that will also provide a decent gaming experience.
 With entry level graphics cards, this one wins over many processors that come under $100.